openownership/data-standard/docs/about/index.md

 <h2>License and contributor agreement</h2>

-Schema contents of the Open Ownership Register are Copyright 2016 World Wide Web Foundation on behalf of the Open Ownership Register Steering Group.
+Schema contents of the OpenOwnership Register are Copyright 2016 World Wide Web Foundation on behalf of the OpenOwnership Steering Group.

 The schema is licensed under the Apache License, Version 2.0.